 Sessions are groupings of students who will take the same test at the same time and place.
-Students testing remotely need to be placed in a separate Session from those testing in-person.
 STCs are encouraged to use an easily identifiable naming convention for the Session name in Pearson Access.
 The STC should create the naming convention for the school based on guidance from the LAC.
 In Pearson Access, School Test Coordinators may need to view or edit Session details (e.g., add, remove, or move students) and add or change the test form assigned to students.
 Sessions will also be used to generate and print student testing tickets and access the unique Seal Codes.

 Scheduling a date and time when creating a Session in Pearson Access are now required fields that control when the test will be available to students.
 You can update the details (e.g., date, time, location) of each test Session any time before a Session is started.
-This will be essential for students testing remotely.